rekha-mg/book_app_express/readme.md

  display all book from db has been implemented.

  #### new_book_entry.html
- * This is file that contains form to enter new book.
+ * This is file that contains form to enter new book in views folder.

  #### show_message.html
- * This file contains code to display books from db.
+ * This file contains code to display books from db  which is in views folder.

  > Ignore db.js and index.js file.